aqeja/ClipperMaster-for-Obsidian/README.md

 ## **Installation Steps**

 ### **1. Install the ClipperMaster Chrome Plugin**
-If you haven't installed the Chrome plugin yet, please go to the [Chrome Web Store](https://chrome.google.com/webstore) and search for **ClipperMaster** to install it.
+If not already installed, get the Chrome plugin from the [Chrome Web Store](https://chromewebstore.google.com/detail/clippermaster/bdilooeboaoifijdnpomfoinefbokjlj).

 ### **2. Install the ClipperMaster Obsidian Plugin**
 1. Open Obsidian, go to **Settings** → **Community plugins**.